xMcacutt/TygerMemory1/README.md

 ### What Is Tyger?

-In summer 2024, [Kana (ElusiveFluffy)](), a member of the Ty the Tasmanian Tiger modding community, discovered a relatively simple method to inject C++ code into any of the original trilogy Ty games through an unused DLL referenced by the game.
-Kana then created the [**TygerFramework**](), a plugin loader and API designed to develop and load libraries of code into Ty, with the option for ImGui implementation to create custom UI within the game process.
+In summer 2024, [Kana (ElusiveFluffy)](https://github.com/ElusiveFluffy), a member of the Ty the Tasmanian Tiger modding community, discovered a relatively simple method to inject C++ code into any of the original trilogy Ty games through an unused DLL referenced by the game.
+Kana then created the [TygerFramework](https://github.com/ElusiveFluffy/TygerFramework), a plugin loader and API designed to develop and load libraries of code into Ty, with the option for ImGui implementation to create custom UI within the game process.

 ### Why Does This Matter?